Thomas Hislop (mayor): Early life and family

 Born in Wellington on 29 November 1888, Hislop was the son of Thomas William Hislop, who was mayor of Wellington from 1905 to 1908, and Annie Hislop (née Simpson).
 His grandfather was John Hislop.
 He attended Wellington College, and then the University of Cambridge where he graduated in law.
 In 1911, he was called to the bar as a barrister-at-law of Inner Temple, London.

 In 1921, Hislop married Ailsa Craig Dalhousie Ramsay at St John's Church, Wellington.

 Legal and military career

 Hislop joined the Wellington legal firm of Brandon, Ward and Hislop in 1912.
 He enlisted in the Wellington Regiment in World War I in 1915, and saw active service at Gallipoli and in France.
 He was twice wounded, and returned to New Zealand in 1919 with the rank of captain, resuming legal practice.

 Political career

-Hislop was a Wellington city councillor from 1913 to 1915, when he resigned to serve in World War I. He became a councillor again from 1927 to 1931, and then mayor from 1931 to 1945.
+Hislop was a Wellington City Councillor from 1913 to 1915, when he resigned to serve in World War I. He became a councillor again from 1927 to 1931, and then mayor from 1931 to 1944.
+Soon after becoming mayor the 1931 Hawke's Bay earthquake occurred.
+The council resolved to loan a petrol-powered shovel for a month to Napier.
+It also ordered a report on the safety of the bell housed in the Wellington Town Hall's clock-tower.

+Controlling the city during the Great Depression it responded with financial austerity.
+In June 1931 the council cut salaries for council employees earning more than £5 a week.
+Hislop agreed to a request from the nationwide Unemployment Board to set up a voluntary local committee to run relief works in Wellington.
+The council provided free public transport to people on relief work schemes.
+By September 1932 Hislop was threatening to pull out of the Unemployment Board's scheme, arguing that with 4,033 men employed Wellington City Council was carrying a disproportionate burden.
+The government gave the council £20,000 to continue to employ the relief workers.